5ully/Forager-Single-Island/README.md

 2. Open up folder where Forager savefiles are located, this is th location on windows:
   %localappdata%/Forager
 3. Move SingleIslandAllStructures_1.0.3_X.X into the local save file and rename it savefileX.txt.
 Replace the X with the number of the slot you want to use (0 is left, 1 is middle, 2 is right).
-4. Run foragerand create a new game from the slot you picked above.
+4. Run forager and create a new game from the slot you picked above.

 pxoxd#3726